daostack/common-web/packages/common-firebase/README.md

 **2. Backup staging database on local project.**

 -  `yarn data:backup`  - Execute in order to store locally the current database stage from the environment that you use.
--  `yarn data:update`  - Execute every time when you want to sync your local database with the databse on the current environment.
+-  `yarn data:update`  - Execute every time when you want to sync your local database with the database on the current environment.

-**3. Start firebase emulator with local clouldfunctions and firestore.
+**3. Start firebase emulator with local cloud functions and firestore.
 The firestore will be loaded with the latest backup version which you have locally.**

--  `yarn dev` - starts all services - 1) http clould functions 2) stub functions 3) local firestore
+-  `yarn dev` - starts all services - 1) http cloud functions 2) stub functions 3) local firestore
--  `yarn emulator:functions` - starts only http clould functions - 1) http clould functions
+-  `yarn emulator:functions` - starts only http cloud functions - 1) http cloud functions

 Note that this these cloud functions will operate on the production instance if started like that.